-LGBTQ Bias in Jury Selection: In 2015, Lambda Legal produced a guide entitled Jury Selection and Anti-LGBT Bias: Best Practices in LGBT-Related Voir Dire and Jury Matters to help practitioners address both express and implicit bias during jury selection, conduct LGBTQ-inclusive voir dire, and challenge the discriminatory use of peremptory strikes.
-After receiving a copy of the guide (linked at right), the Committee sent letters, along with copies of the guide, to numerous local bar associations, urging them to use the guide as a basis for educational programming for their members.
+LGBTQ+ Bias in Jury Selection: In 2015, Lambda Legal produced a guide entitled Jury Selection and Anti-LGBT Bias: Best Practices in LGBT-Related Voir Dire and Jury Matters to help practitioners address both express and implicit bias during jury selection, conduct LGBTQ+-inclusive voir dire, and challenge the discriminatory use of peremptory strikes.
+After receiving a copy of the guide (attached at right), the Committee sent letters, along with copies of the guide, to numerous local bar associations, urging them to use the guide as a basis for educational programming for their members.
 Several of the bar associations subsequently informed the Committee that they had produced programs on this issue that were well-received.

-- Lee Carpenter, Esquire
+- Lee Carpenter, Esq.

 - Judge Kathryn Mary Hens-Greco